zuplo/docs/docs/articles/limits.md

 ### Consumers & Keys

-Zuplo does not impose a hard cap on the number of consumers or keys you can create.
+Zuplo doesn't impose a hard cap on the number of consumers or keys you can create.
 However, usage of the service is subject to "fair use" policies meaning if your usage is deemed excessive we may limit usage.
 If you require specific limits please contact sales to discuss pricing plans.